Ayms/torrent-live/README.md

 	node freerider.js ef330b39f4801d25b4245212e75a38634bfc856e mp4/webm 'C:/Program Files/ffmpeg/ffmpeg-20150113-git-b23a866-win32-static/bin/ffmpeg.exe'

+	node freerider.js movie.torrent mp4/webm 'C:/Program Files/ffmpeg/ffmpeg-20150113-git-b23a866-win32-static/bin/ffmpeg.exe'

 	node freerider.js magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e mp4/webm 'C:/Program Files/ffmpeg/ffmpeg-20150113-git-b23a866-win32-static/bin/ffmpeg.exe'

 	node freerider.js magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e 'D:/myvideos' mp4/webm 'C:/Program Files/ffmpeg/ffmpeg-20150113-git-b23a866-win32-static/bin/ffmpeg.exe'

 ## Tips/Recommendations

 Just use simple magnet links formatted as the above examples with the infohash information only ('ef330b39f4801d25b4245212e75a38634bfc856e' here), do not use other formats, it's easy to retrieve the infohash information on the internet or to deduct it from trackers links.

+If you don't have the infohash, then retrieve the .torrent file and torrent-live will retrieve the infohash and use it, <b>do not open the .torrent file with your usual bittorrent client to retrieve the infohash</b>.

 Do not use trackers sites and do not follow their wrong and insecure recommendations, like not using the DHT.